Bullgryn Tactics – Warhammer 40K Blog

 Or move then forward to interceptor enemy units that scouted forward towards you as part of their deployment.

 A similar tactic can be engaged here as to the Chimera but the Taurox has Toughness 6.
 It can move 14″ though and has an Autocannon which will be hitting on a 5+ when you’re moving about so much.
-It only has a capacity of 10 too, so you cannot fit in 4 Bullgryns, just 3 Bullgryns and a characters – maybe Yarrick or a Priest?
+It only has a capacity of 10 too, so you cannot fit in 4 Bullgryns, just 3 Bullgryns and a character – maybe Yarrick or a Priest?

 Valkyries and Vendettas

 This is where things get a little crazy I think.
 Because of two bits of wording for Valkyries and for Vendettas.
 Each can carry 4 Bullgryns.